 Getting Down To Business

-Looking at the volume of traffic and where things spiked it was obvious that all the video was being shuttled over port
+Looking at the volume of traffic, and observing where things spiked, it was obvious that all the video was being shuttled over port

-7100 and so it was time to examine the conversation over there.
+7100.
+It was time now to examine the conversation over there.
 It starts easy enough with a “

 GET /stream.xml” and a plist response containing version and screen size information.
 However, all my AirPlay Mirroring dreams were shot down when I arrived at “

-The private key that I would need to create an AirPlay Mirroring consumer is hiding somewhere inside the Apple TV 2.
-I don’t have any idea whether it is in hardware or software (Perhaps present in the iOS restore images?
+The private key needed to create an AirPlay Mirroring consumer is hiding somewhere inside the Apple TV 2.
+I don’t have any idea whether it’s in hardware or software (Perhaps present in the iOS restore images?
 Probably not though).
 I know that fairly recently someone cracked open an AirPort Express and extracted the AirTunes private key which allows people to now create AirTunes consumers (Hmm, could it be that the AirTunes and AirPlay Mirroring keys are the same?).
 Even if someone with more leet skills than me was able to retrieve the private key out of an Apple TV 2, I would still have to reverse-engineer the

-I have decided to leave my AirPlay hacking for the time being in order to concentrate on other things.
-After my hacking session was finished I did later stumble upon some web pages that confirmed that AirPlay Mirroring is indeed encrypted.
+I’ve decided to leave my AirPlay hacking for the time being in order to concentrate on other things.
+After my hacking session was finished, I did later stumble upon some web pages that confirmed that AirPlay Mirroring is indeed encrypted.
 I had unfortunately missed that little nugget in my first research pass.
 It’s ok though.
-I had a ton of fun learning more about this hot new technology and was able to flex some minor reverse-engineering skills and keep them fresh.
+I had a ton of fun learning more about this hot new technology, and was able to flex some minor reverse-engineering skills and keep them fresh.